Frequently Asked Questions About Solar...

 If you are in California and are a PG&E, SCE or SDGE, you are subject to NEM 3.
 NEM 3 incorporates Net Billing every month.
 If your solar system generates less energy than your home demands, you will have a utility bill.
 If your home generates more than your home demands, your net credits (which are pennies per kWh) will be paid out to you on your yearly true up.
 Solar paired with the right amount of batteries is highly recommended in California under the new NEM 3.

 The size of your solar energy system will depend on how much electricity you use on a monthly basis over a 12 month period, as well as the weather conditions where you live.
 It is recommended that you offset your energy usage by at least 100%, if not 115-120% if your utility will allow you to so to compensate for Time Of Use (Peak vs Non Peak) Net Metering.
+The three major utility companies in California are now under the NEM 3 solar policy, which will require most homeowners to get solar and batteries together.
+We cannot oversize a solar system more than 150% offset.

 I'm Ready To request My free